 Stereotyping is a concept, idea or model attributed to people or groups, and that are created over period of time.
 We normally use these clichés to pigeonhole a person and we automatically assume that they share the same traits and characteristics as the other people in this group.
 While there are positive stereotypes, they more often than not correspond to prejudices or labels created in a generalised and negative way.
 They can be related to race, gender, political beliefs, etc.

 Stereotypes become a problem when reviewing an employee’s performance because it will be subject to a pre-conceived idea we have about the group in which we have labelled them.
+The choice of rating scale can be a good solution to this error.

 Within a group, and particularly in an appraisal, we must abandon stereotypes and get to know each employee individually and objectively.
 We have to look beyond the labels and assess the worker through established performance standards and their real achievements.